"If you work hard enough, you can compete with anybody."

 - Upper-level courses are more rigorous than lower-level courses.
 Therefore, lower-level classes taken at other institutions may not count as upper-level courses even if content and title appear to be similar.

 All transcripts from previous institutions must be submitted with the undergraduate application.
 Once admitted, students must petition to obtain pre-approval to transfer in coursework toward an SPS degree.
 Students offered performance-based or transfer admission will receive an evaluation of their transfer credit upon admission.
-For additional information about Transfer and Performance-Based admissions, please download the SPS Undergraduate Student Handbook.
+For additional information about admissions, please download the SPS Undergraduate Student Handbook.

 SPS welcomes international students to apply to our undergraduate programs.
 SPS does not process I-20 or DS-2019 forms for full-time student or exchange visas.
 Our programs are designed as part-time programs for working professionals and cannot be used to maintain legal status in the United States.
 Please reach out to the International Office with any questions.